EvanShui/Market-Volatility-Predictor/README.md

 ### Model
 Holds the script that creates the multi-variate linear regression model.
 The 'main.py' file in this folder is build_model.py

+### Good articles - Stanchev
+Latent Dirichlet Allocation - classify articles into groups.
+Word2Vec - Convert words into vectors.
+Sentiment Analysis - Get this working at least before we go forward into it.